Governance/rtgov/README.md

 JBossAS7/Switchyard:

-The 'jbossas' target platform requires JBossAS7 with Switchyard.
+The 'jbossas' target platform requires JBossEAP with Switchyard.
 This can be obtained from: http://www.jboss.org/switchyard/downloads

 (Note: currently requires switchyard-1.0 or later).

-Once installed, set the JBOSS_HOME environment variable to point to the root of the switchyard installation.
+Once installed, set the JBOSS_HOME environment variable to point to the root of the JBossEAP/SwitchYard installation.